intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 #### 1. WGET Command

 **Wget** command retrieves content from web servers.\
 Use the wget command in command line providing one or more URLs as arguments to download the file(-s).
+Note use wget -N to replace a file that already exists with the same name.

 ```bash
 wget http://www.example.com/